ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

 realservers_max_connections
 +++++++++++++++++++++++++++

 - Description: Max number of active connections that can be directed to the real server.
-When reached, sessions are sent to o
+When reached, sessions are sent to

-  ther real servers.
+  their real servers.